Biology GCSE (AQA 8461)

 Learners will be expected to do about 4 hours a week of independent study outside of classes.

-To gain a place on the course, all learners must book an initial assessment by calling one of the BAES centres.
-GCSE initial assessments are generally carried out remotely on Zoom although people can book a face-to-face assessment.
+To gain a place on the course, all learners must book an initial assessment by calling the Information Line on 0121 303 4318 or one of the BAES centres.
+GCSE initial assessments are carried out face-to-face, but there are some done remotely over Teams/Zoom.
 Depending on the results of the assessment, learners may be advised to join a different course.

 During sessions, there will be a variety of learning strategies and opportunities including small group work, discussion, written work and practical experiments.
 Learners will also be able to use the internet for research.
 It is important that learners attend all sessions and make time to work at home every week in order to prepare, practise and consolidate their learning.
 BAES has its own website for learners to access at home or in a library for practice, homework tasks and revision.

 Learners’ progress and attendance will be monitored throughout the course.
 After the first progress check in October, the learner and their teacher will determine if they can cope with the level and amount of work required and if they can demonstrate good attendance and punctuality.

 There will be 2 exams at the end of the course in May and June.
 These will be marked externally by AQA and results will be available in August.